 Dry or atrophic macular degeneration (AMD) is identified by three macular degeneration stages.
 AMD is a progressive eye disease.
 Each eye may be in a different stage.

 Advanced AMD is the last stage of this progressive retinal disease.
 This late stage, or advanced AMD, is identified by:

 √ Circular patches of partial or complete depigmentation of one of the layers of the retina, the retinal pigment epithelium.
 (RPE).

 √ Usually there is exposure of another layer of tissue, the choroidal blood vessels

-Janet Sunness, M. D. and head of Hoover Low Vision Services at the Greater Baltimore Medical Center
+Janet Sunness, M. D. director of Hoover Low Vision Services at the Greater Baltimore Medical Center

 The area of atrophy will determine the amount of vision loss.